oracle/terraform-provider-oci/website/docs/d/os_management_hub_management_stations.html.markdown

 	* `state` - Overall health status of the management station.
 * `hostname` - Hostname of the management station.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the management station.
+* `is_auto_config_enabled` - When enabled, the station setup script automatically runs to configure the firewall and SELinux settings on the station.
+* `location` - The location of the instance that is acting as the management station.
 * `managed_instance_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the instance that is acting as the management station.
 * `mirror` - Mirror information used for the management station configuration.
 	* `directory` - Path to the data volume on the management station where software source mirrors are stored.
+	* `is_sslverify_enabled` - When enabled, the SSL certificate is verified whenever an instance installs or updates a package from a software source that is mirrored on the management station.
 	* `port` - Default mirror listening port for http.
 	* `sslcert` - Path to the SSL cerfificate.
 	* `sslport` - Default mirror listening port for https.
 * `mirror_capacity` - A decimal number representing the amount of mirror capacity used by the sync.
+* `mirror_package_count` - The total number of all packages within the mirrored software sources.
+* `mirror_size` - The total size of all software source mirrors in bytes.
+* `mirror_storage_available_size` - Amount of available mirror storage in bytes.
+* `mirror_storage_size` - Total mirror storage size in bytes.
 * `mirror_sync_status` - Status summary of the mirror sync.
 	* `failed` - Total number of software sources that failed to sync.
 	* `queued` - Total number of software sources that are queued for sync.
 	* `synced` - Total number of software sources that successfully synced.
 	* `syncing` - Total number of software sources currently syncing.
 	* `unsynced` - Total number of software sources that have not yet been synced.
+* `mirror_unique_package_count` - The total number of unique packages within the mirrored software sources on the station.
+Each package is counted only once, regardless of how many versions it has.
 * `overall_percentage` - A decimal number representing the progress of the current mirror sync.
 * `overall_state` - Current state of the mirror sync for the management station.
+* `peer_management_stations` - A list of other management stations that are behind the same load balancer within a high availability configuration.
+Stations are identified as peers if they have the same hostname and compartment.
+	* `display_name` - User-friendly name for the management station.
+	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the management station.
 * `profile_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the registration profile used for the management station.
 * `proxy` - Proxy information used for the management station configuration.
 	* `forward` - The URL the proxy will forward to.